Class of 2018

 - Hometown: Williamsville, NY

-As a freshman, he and his brother conducted a research trip in Panama and Nicaragua to explore how the construction of the Nicaragua Canal will impact local communities.
-Nick spent his Social Justice summer volunteering at NewView Oklahoma, an organization that empowers blind and vision-impaired individuals to achieve their maximum potential through the Center for Social Concern's Summer Service Learning Program (SSLP).
-For his Global Inquiry summer, he received a grant through the Nanovic Institute's Snider Family Endowment for Excellence in European Studies to explore the state of the refugee crisis in Europe and its global implications.
+As a freshman, Nick and his brother conducted a research trip in Panama and Nicaragua to explore how the proposed construction of the Nicaragua Canal would have impacted local communities.
+Nick spent the summer after his freshman year volunteering at NewView Oklahoma, an organization that empowers blind and vision-impaired individuals to achieve their maximum potential through the Center for Social Concern's Summer Service Learning Program (SSLP).
+He has received grants through the Nanovic Institute for European Studies to conduct two independent research trips on the subject of refugees and migration.
+The first was to examine how governments, non-profits, and the private sector were receiving and integrating refugees in different European countries in the summer of 2016.
+He later conducted a second research trip in Finland to analyze the effectiveness of a startup which utilizes blockchain to provide digital identity and financial inclusion to asylum seekers.

-Nick spent summer 2017 as a management consulting intern for Pricewaterhouse Coopers (PwC) in Chicago, IL.
+Nick spent summer 2017 as a management consulting intern in the Financial Effectiveness group for Pricewaterhouse Coopers (PwC) in Chicago, IL.
+He will be working full-time as a Data Science Consultant for Booz Allen Hamilton in Washington DC.

 - Areas of Study: Mechanical Engineering